Evilspeak: Plot

+At home, Miss Friedemeyer again attempts to steal the jeweled pentagram from Esteban's book and is savaged to death by a pack of large black boars.
+The diary dematerializes.
+Stanley's classmates assault him, saying that if he tries to play in the soccer game tomorrow, they will find and kill Fred.
+Witnessing this, Kincaid kicks Stanley off the team instead of punishing the bullies.

-After a night of drinking, Stanley's classmates make their way into Esteban's hidden room and find his computer program.
-After killing Fred, the computer says that the blood used must be human blood.
-After finding Fred's mutilated body, Stanley becomes enraged.
-The diary appears laying on Esteban's casket.
-When a teacher catches Stanley in the church stealing the host, he follows him to the catacombs where he is translating the rest of the diary.
-Stanley pledges his life to Satan, then kills his teacher on a spiked wheel and collects his blood.
+Drunk, Stanley's classmates find Esteban's hidden room.
+The computer flashes a message saying that blood is needed: they kill Fred, but the computer says it must be human blood.
+Finding Fred's body, Stanley becomes enraged.
+The diary appears on Esteban's casket.
+A teacher catches Stanley stealing another host and follows him to the catacombs, where he finishes translating Esteban's diary.
+Stanley pledges his life to Satan, kills the teacher, and collects his blood.

-Unaware of the ritual being performed, Stanley's classmates, the coach, Kincaid, and Jameson are all in attendance at a service.
-After successfully performing the ritual, Esteban's soul then possesses Stanley's body and takes up a sword.
-Meanwhile, a nail from the large crucifix hanging over the church's altar is pried out by an unseen force and flies across the room and is driven into Jameson's skull.
-Stanley then rises from the cellar below engulfed in flames and wielding a sword.
-A pack of large black boars pours out of the hole in the floor, where Stanley now hovers above everyone else.
-He then decapitates Kincaid and his coach.
-His classmates try to flee from the church only to be devoured by the boars.
-In the catacombs, Bubba, the lead bully, tries to escape only to have the caretaker come back to life and kill him by ripping out his heart.
+Meanwhile, Stanley's classmates, the coach, Kincaid, and Jameson, attend a service.
+After Stanley successfully performs the ritual, Esteban's soul possesses him.
+An invisible force pries out a nail from the crucifix over the church's altar and impales Jameson's forehead.
+Stanley rises through the floor, wielding a sword.
+He decapitates Kincaid and his coach.
+His classmates, trying to flee, are devoured by the pack of boars.
+One bully, Bubba, tries to escape through the catacombs, but a reanimated Sarge rips out his heart, killing him.
 The church burns to the ground.

-The epilogue text states that Stanley survived the attack, but after witnessing the fiery death of his classmates, he went catatonic from shock and was sentenced to Sunnydale Asylum where he remains.
-Stanley's true fate is revealed, as his face appears on the computer screen in the cellar with the words "By the four beasts before the throne.
-By the fire which is about the throne.
-By the most holy and glorious name, Satan.
-I, Stanley Coopersmith will return.
-I WILL RETURN".
+An epilogue states that Stanley survived the attack but went catatonic from shock and was committed to an asylum.
+The film's ending shows Stanley's true fate as his face appears on the computer screen in the cellar with the words "I will return".